-Land, Air, Water Aotearoa (LAWA) has a comprehensive online guide to help you know where’s good to swim on more than 100 swimming spots around Waitaha/Canterbury, as well as sites all around Aotearoa.
+Visit the Can I Swim Here? section of the LAWA website to find where’s good to swim on more than 100 swimming spots around Waitaha, as well as sites all around Aotearoa.

-The site is updated weekly through summer, generally within 24 to 48 hours of sampling.
-As water quality can change, it’s best to check the LAWA website for up-to-date information so you can make informed decisions about where’s best to swim.
+The site is updated weekly through summer, generally within two days of sampling.
+As water quality can change, it’s best to check the LAWA website for up-to-date information so you can make informed decisions.

 Water quality grades

-Each site is given a long-term grade prior to each summer monitoring season for suitability for swimming and recreation.
+Each swim site is given a long-term grade prior to the summer monitoring season for suitability for swimming and recreation.
 The grade is based on the last five years of bacteria sampling.
-Sites that are not recommended for swimming are red on LAWA and signage should be in place at the site.
+Sites that are not recommended for swimming are red on the LAWA website and signage should be in place at the site.

 Temporary health warnings are issued by Te Mana Ora if a water quality issue is found during weekly testing at sites that were graded as suitable for swimming at the start of the monitoring season.